mrthomaschin/EmployeeDirectory/README.md

 ### Asynchronous Programming

-One of my high-priority focuses was on asynchronously fetch data from the JSON endpoint and rendering it to the table view while making the user experience seemless and smooth.
+One of my high-priority focuses was on asynchronously fetch data from the JSON endpoint and rendering it to the table view while making the user experience seamless and smooth.
 I was able to accomplish this by passing a completion block that updates and re-renders the tableview from the view controller to the fetching methods.
-Therefore, once data is returned the table view will re-render.
+Therefore, once data is returned, it will display to the user.

 ```
 func fetchEmployeeData(urlString: String) {